gtronset/beets-filetote/README.md

 pip install beets-copyfileartifacts
 ```

-If you get permission errors, try running it with `sudo`
+If you get permission errors, try running it with `sudo`.

 ### Development